branchang/bcs_spa16/README.md

 Code and documentation for a workshop at the [BCS SPA2016 Conference](http://www.spaconference.org/spa2016/) in which you will create a Big Data cluster, load it with real data and run queries against it.

+## Laptops
+You will need a laptop for the session.
+OS X, Linux and Windows are all supported (Windows can be a little tricky!).
+You will need at least 8GB RAM to run all the software.

+We do have a couple of virtual servers available so you may be able to use on of those.

 ## Documentation
 Copies of the slides can be found in the `slides` directory.